On the equivalence of all notions of generalized derivations whose domain is a C$^{\ast}$-algebra: Introduction

 \section{Introduction}

-Since early nineties, several notions of generalized derivations from an algebra to a bimodule have been considered in the literature, all of them built on an appropriate weak version of the proper definition of derivation.
+Several notions of generalized derivations from an algebra $\mathcal{A}$ to a bimodule $\mathcal{M}$ have been considered in the literature since early nineties.
 Derivations are among the most studied maps in the literature.
-Recall that a linear mappings $d$ from an associative algebra $\mathcal{A}$ to an $\mathcal{A}$-bimodule $\mathcal{M}$ is called a \emph{derivation} (respectively, a \emph{Jordan derivation}) if it satisfies Leibniz' rule A simple example of derivation can be given by fixing an element $x_0\in \mathcal{M}$ and defining the mapping $d_{x_0}:\mathcal{A} \rightarrow \mathcal{M}$ given by the commutator associated with $x_0$, that is, $d_{x_0} (a) = [a, x_0] = a x _0 - x_0 a$.
-Such a derivation is called \emph{inner derivation}.
+Recall that a linear mapping $d$ from an associative algebra $\mathcal{A}$ to an $\mathcal{A}$-bimodule $\mathcal{M}$ is called a \emph{derivation} (respectively, a \emph{Jordan derivation}) if it satisfies Leibniz' rule, that is, For example, if we fix an element $x_0\in \mathcal{M},$ the mapping $d_{x_0}:\mathcal{A} \rightarrow \mathcal{M}$ given by $d_{x_0} (a) = [a, x_0] = a x _0 - x_0 a$ is a derivation.
+Derivations which are expressed as finite sums of maps of the form $d_{x_0}$ are called \emph{inner derivations}.

 The available literature contains at least three different uses of the term ``\emph{generalized derivation}''.
-The first one, in chronological order, appears in a paper by Bre\v{s}ar published in 1991 \cite{Bresar91}.
+The first one, in chronological order, appears in a paper by Bre\v{s}ar published in 1991 (see \cite{Bresar91}).
 Keeping the notation above, a linear mapping $G :\mathcal{A}\to \mathcal{M}$ is a \emph{generalized derivation of the first type} if there exists a derivation $d :\mathcal{A}\to \mathcal{M}$ such that the identity holds for all $a,b\in \mathcal{A}$.
 In the original definition, $G$ is only assumed to be additive.
-Note that \eqref{eq generalized derivaiton 1} is equivalent to say that $G-d$ is a \emph{left multiplier}, that is, In this case, the structure of a right $\mathcal{A}$-ideal on $\mathcal{M}$ is sufficient.
-Right multipliers can be similarly defined.
-This first notion is the one employed, for example, in the study by Heller, Miller, Pysiak and Sasin connecting differential geometry (connection, curvature, etc.), generalized derivations, and general relativity \cite{Hel}.
+Along this paper, we shall say that a linear mapping $G$ from a Banach algebra $\mathcal{A}$ to a Banach $\mathcal{A}$-bimodule $\mathcal{M}$ is a \emph{generalized derivation of the first type} if there exists a derivation $d :\mathcal{A}\to \mathcal{M}^{**}$ such that the identity \eqref{eq generalized derivaiton 1} holds for all $a,b\in \mathcal{A}$.
+Note that the identity in \eqref{eq generalized derivaiton 1} is equivalent to say that $G-d : \mathcal{A}\to \mathcal{M}^{**}$ is a \emph{left multiplier}, that is, Right multipliers can be similarly defined.
+This first notion is the one employed, for example, in the study by Heller, Miller, Pysiak, and Sasin connecting differential geometry, generalized derivations, and general relativity \cite{Hel}.